hero

 Oregon Ocean Conservation Fund Protects Coastal Resources

 Oregon’s coastline stretches 360 miles with state waters extending three nautical miles from shore.
-Our ocean hosts abundant and diverse wildlife, plays a crucial role in regulating the climate, and is a significant economic driver supporting coastal tourism, outdoor recreation, and fishing.
-At the same time, our ocean is facing increased threats from climate change (sea level rise and acidification), biodiversity loss, unsustainable coastal development, and pollution.
+Oregon’s nearshore ocean hosts abundant and diverse wildlife, plays a crucial role in regulating the climate and is a significant economic driver of tourism, outdoor recreation and fishing.
+At the same time, our ocean is facing threats, including climate change effects (e.g., sea level rise and ocean acidification), habitat degradation, biodiversity loss, unsustainable development and pollution.

 The Oregon Ocean Conservation Fund